thatnerd64/1.2.5-website/README.md

 ### Technical Details

 The application uses CheerpJ's virtual filesystem to store and run the JAR file.
-The LWJGL libraries are provided by CheerpJ internally at `/app/lwjgl/`.
+The LWJGL libraries are stored alongside the client in the CheerpJ filesystem.
 The process is:

-1. The JAR file is loaded from `/lib/minecraft-1.2.5.jar` on the web server
+1. The JAR file is loaded from `/lib/lwjgl/minecraft-1.2.5.jar` on the web server
 2. It's written to `/files/client_1.2.5.jar` in CheerpJ's virtual filesystem
-3. CheerpJ runs Minecraft with the classpath: `/app/lwjgl/lwjgl-2.9.3.jar:/app/lwjgl/lwjgl_util-2.9.3.jar:/files/client_1.2.5.jar`
+3. CheerpJ runs Minecraft with the classpath: `/files/client_1.2.5.jar:/files/lwjgl-2.9.3.jar:/files/lwjgl_util-2.9.3.jar`

 ## File Structure